Towards a new London Plan

 The questions align with the numbering in that document.

 To help you, the survey includes a full copy of the paragraph that you are responding to.
+We have added a PDF version of the survey questions to help you draft your responses.

 Please remember our call for evidence is also open until 23.59 on Sunday 22 June 2025.
-You should should use this for large documents or studies you want to draw our attention to.
+You should use this for large documents or studies you want to draw our attention to.

 We would like to hear about any potential differential impacts on persons with a relevant protected characteristic as defined by the Equality Act 2010 compared to persons without that protected characteristic as well as any possible mitigation measures.
 Please include any comments relating to this within responses to individual questions, and any other general comments that you have not made elsewhere, within the last survey (Is there anything else you wish to tell us?).